 Fellow Since 2006

-This profile was prepared when Michal Smetanka was elected to the Ashoka Fellowship in 2006.
+This description of Michal Smetanka's work was prepared when Michal Smetanka was elected to the Ashoka Fellowship in 2006.

 Michal Smetanka is spurring local economic growth in marginalized communities of Slovakia by encouraging people to launch their own organizations and enterprises.